-The Cultural Special Account Special Revenue Fund was used to receive and manage 40% of the CDA's annual lodging tax revenues through 2012 and beginning in 2021 is now used to receive and manage 100% of the CDA's annual lodging tax revenues in accordance with the State of Washington RCW 67.28.180, KCC chapters 4.08.195 and 4.42.025, and CDA policy.
+The Cultural Special Account Special Revenue Fund was used to receive and manage 40% of the CDA's annual lodging tax revenues through 2012 and since 2021 is used to receive and manage 100% of the CDA's annual lodging tax revenues in accordance with the State of Washington RCW 67.28.180, KCC chapters 4.08.195 and 4.42.025, and CDA policy.
 The account may only be used for art museums, cultural museums, heritage museums, heritage and preservation programs, the arts, and the performing arts.